Hi, I'm

 Portable_Arduino_Based_Speaker

-The diagram above is a circuit network diagram of the portable arduino speaker
+This diagram is for the circuit network of the portable arduino speaker

 This Arduino-powered portable speaker is a self-contained, battery-operated audio device designed for maximum portability and simplicity.
 It utilizes the DFPlayer Mini to play audio files directly from an SD card, enabling automatic track looping.
 Powered by 6 AA-batteries, the speaker is easy to maintain, with quick and convenient battery replacement.